itsmaddiegrace/itsmaddiegrace/README.md

-# 👋 Hello, I'm Maddie!
+# Hi there! 👋 I'm Maddie

 I'm Maddie, a 17-year-old economics enthusiast who combines the power of Python programming with economic analysis.
 I'm passionate about leveraging technology to solve real-world economic challenges.